ThomasWYang/candidate-react-app/README.md

 ![图片](https://user-images.githubusercontent.com/84115795/219851564-2aa9de61-3fe6-4c5c-9783-3d9b92f22bf7.png)

 Then click "Select" button on any displayed row to make the id become a valid value, give at least fname and lname to update candidate.
-The candidate will be updated.
+The candidate will be updated after clicking "Update" button.

 ![图片](https://user-images.githubusercontent.com/84115795/219851632-4619799f-834d-4433-9afd-cc624df8e00b.png)